Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Planar Antenna Arrays

 \subsection{Exact Expression for the Channel Gain}

-The following lemma extends prior work in \cite{Dardari2019a} and provides a general way of computing channel gains to each of the $N$ antenna elements of a planar array.\footnote{We disregard the mutual coupling effect in this paper, to focus on the asymptotic behaviors with ideal hardware.}
+The following lemma extends the prior work in \cite{Dardari2019a} to the case when the transmitter and the receiver are arbitrarily located, thereby providing a general way of computing the channel gains to each of the $N$ elements of a planar array.\footnote{We disregard the mutual coupling effect in this paper, to focus on the asymptotic behaviors with ideal hardware.}

 \begin{lemma} Consider a lossless isotropic antenna located at $\vect{p}_t=(x_t,y_t,d)$ that transmits a signal that has polarization in the $Y$ direction when traveling in the $Z$ direction.
 The receive antenna is located in the $XY$-plane, is centered at $\vect{p}_n=(x_n,y_n,0)$, and has area $a \times a$.
-The free-space channel gain is
+The free-space channel gain is upper bounded by